KoKoKotlin/PseudoGameEngine/README.md

-# Pseudogameengine
+# PseudoGameEngine

-A libabry designed for simple programs that need a canvas to draw on.
+A library designed for simple programs that need a canvas to draw on.
 This engine also implements a sound engine which allows the playback of simple sound effects and a background melody.